My Time at Jawbone

 The Behavior Change Tribe

-In August 2016, team needs shifted and I was given the opportunity to join another tribe as the design lead.
-This provided a fresh opportunity to develop new skills in behavioral psychology, feature testing, and data analysis.
+In August 2016, I took the opportunity to join another tribe as the design lead.
+This new role provided a fresh opportunity to develop new skills in behavioral psychology, iterative testing, and data analysis.

-The Behavior Change Tribe’s focus is to use experimentation to statistically prove that interventions in our system can help people move more, sleep better, or lose weight.
-To that end, everything developed within this tribe is A/B tested with users.
+The Behavior Change Tribe’s focus was to use experimentation to statistically prove that interventions in the UP system could help people move more, sleep better, or lose weight.
+To that end, everything developed within this tribe was A/B tested with users.
 My previous role was all about unification and systemization of features, so I was excited to exercise a new set of skills, work in shorter timelines, and test the effectiveness of many divergent ideas.

-My work generally focuses on improving the value of Smart Coach, UP’s artificial intelligence-based coaching system.
-This involves working closely with engineers and data scientists to understand how users use UP to meet their goals.
-We create hypotheses and define interventions based on behavioral psychology.
-Then, I collaborate with a content strategist to develop features and content using the Smart Coach system.
-A few of my projects have involved creating multi-day challenges to motivate people to log food, encouraging users to engage in step battles with the system, and contributing to a longer-term effort to create a feature set that could be proven to help users lose weight over time.
+My work generally focused on improving the value of Smart Coach, UP’s artificial intelligence-based coaching system.
+I had to work closely with engineers and data scientists to understand how users used UP to meet their goals.
+We created hypotheses and defined interventions based on behavioral psychology.
+Then, I collaborated with a content strategist to develop features and content using the Smart Coach system.
+A few of my projects involved creating multi-day challenges to motivate people to log food, encouraging users to engage in step battles with the system, and contributing to a longer-term effort to create a curated program of features that could be proven to help users lose weight over time.